centria/algo-and-data/docs/part4.md

 ![Binary tree 1](https://github.com/centria/algo-and-data/raw/master/assets/images/binarytree1.png)
 source: [**Tietorakenteet ja algoritmit**](https://github.com/pllk/tirakirja/raw/master/tirakirja.pdf)

 In the picture above we have a binary tree with 8 nodes.
-Node 1 is the root, and ndoes 4, 5, 6 and 8 are its leafs.
+Node 1 is the root, and nodes 4, 5, 6 and 8 are its leafs.
 Node 3's left child is 5, right child is 6, and parent is 1.
 The subtree of node 3 contains nodes 3, 5, 6, 7 and 8.

 The *depth* of the root of the binary tree is *0* and the depth of all the other nodes is one greater than that of their parent.
 The *height* of a binary tree is the greatest depth in the tree, or the greatest amount of steps from the root to the lowest leaf.
 In our picture above, the height is 3, as the depth of nodes 7 and 8 is 3.